PHSI-supplements/slides/README.md

 to share.
 I expect this process to be complete by the end of June 2021.
 I'll add the slidedecks to the repository as the process progresses.

+After I've finished with the slides, I'll transcribe my hand-written pages (and pages and pages) of worked examples for use during lecture and/or recitation.

 ---

 This repository will contain lecture slides to enhance your use of the